RachelKennedy09/Summit-Scene-Mobile-App/README.md

   - The app is configured to talk to the deployed Render API rather than a local IP.
 - This setup allows the instructor to:
   - Install Expo Go, open the app link, and use SummitScene against the live backend.

-### Development Tools & Workflow

-- **Git & GitHub** for version control and collaboration.
-- **Thunder Client** for manually testing and debugging API routes.
-- **npm** scripts for running the backend server, tests, and development tools.
-- A **devlog** (linked below) documents weekly progress, debugging steps, and key design decisions.

-## Deployment

-SummitScene is fully deployed with a **live backend** on Render and a **mobile client** published with Expo.
-This allows the application to be tested on any device without requiring local server setup.

-### Backend Deployment (Node.js + Express)

-The backend API is deployed as a Render Web Service:

 **Live API Base URL:**
 `https://summit-scene-backend.onrender.com`